tonybutzer/harmony-docs/docs/_sources/14week.md.txt

 ## Overview

 1. Introduction - Tony
-2. Evapo model avaluation landscape - Stefanie Kagone
+2. Evapo model avaluation landscape - `Stefanie Kagone`
-3.
+3. Using Xarray slicing and Pandas to automate Spreadsheet Model Analysis - `Olena Boiko`
+4. Apply cloud solutions to HLS plipelines - `Logan Megard`
+5. Using Open Data Cube to allign pixels and then bigPangeo (netcdf ingest) to look at clouds in the cloud - tony

 ---
 # EROS Items of Interest